MusicCorner/What-s-Time/README.md

 1) npm run build
 ----------------------------------------------------------
-Build will appear in dist folder in the root of Application
+Build will appear in dist folder in the root of an application